 Edge Of Sanity - Crimson

 This eight-part masterpiece is Edge Of Sanity's defining moment, as guitarist/songwriter Dan Swano moves through various moods and textures across its 40-minute (on the nose!) run time.
 Every section is expertly written and performed, and nothing seems ill-conceived or out of place.
-Generally speaking, this is mid-90s melodic death metal from the country that practically defined that genre (Sweden), but Swano expands beyond those parameters with a more progressive approach.
-Sadly, Crimson was followed in 1997 by Infernal, an album that didn't impress me much (for reasons I don't recall).
+Generally speaking, this is mid-90s melodic death metal from the country that practically defined that genre (Sweden).
+However, Swano expands beyond those parameters with a more progressive approach.
+Sadly, Crimson was followed by 1997's Infernal, an album that didn't impress me much (for reasons I don't recall).
 Thus, I never bothered to check out anything Swano recorded under the EoS moniker beyond that point.
 However, hearing this amazingly dynamic record again (for the first time in many years), might convince me to give Infernal another spin.

 Edge Of Sanity - Infernal

-So I couldn't wait.
-I dug up my old CD copy of this record for another go-round.
+I couldn't wait!
+I had to dig up my old CD copy of this record for another go-round.
 Opening track "Hell Is Where The Heart Is" hits the mark early, with complex riffs and a memorable chorus.
 Second track "Helter Skelter" moves along at a manic pace, with a recurring bridge that sounds like vintage Trouble or Pentagram.
 But then "15:36" comes off as a contrived example of straightforward stoner rock, with a cheesy melo-death chorus that doesn’t help matters.
 The remaining tracks (thankfully) abandon the stoner crap, but none of them comes close to the mastery of that opening salvo.
 In fact, most wallow in a shallow pool of forgettable riffs and dime-a-dozen melodies.
 Unfortunately, I'm starting to remember why this album got shelved 18 years ago, in favor of Opeth's Morningrise and my newly-acquired remaster of Dismember's Like An Overflowing Stream (with the Pieces EP tacked on for good measure).
 Infernal certainly has its moments, but Swano shoots off way too early and leaves us with nine tracks of uninspired wankery.

 Dissection - The Somberlain